 Delivery mode indicates how you will be provided your study resources.
 You may see one or more of the following:

-Online only – entire course completed online, may include role play or video upload
+Online only – entire course completed online, may include live online role play, audio and/or video upload

 Attendance and online – face-to-face component supported by online resources and online assessments